SagaOfAGuy/GFormKeyFinder/README.md

 Afterwards, there should be a list of entry keys taken from the Google Form as seen below:
-NOTE: The entry keys are appended with a '=' symbol to accomodate for config file format for the RoomCheck GUI application.
+NOTE: The entry keys are appended with a '=' symbol to accomodate for config file format for a separate application.
 For the actual entry key, remove the '=' symbols at the end of the string.

 ![Image2](images/snip2.PNG)